yenon118/VisualSNPs/README.md

 # VisualSNPs

+Functions of scripts in this repository include:
+1. Calculate missing percentage for SNP matrix
+2. Produce heatmap for SNP matrix

 <br /><br />
 If you like my work, you can support me by clicking the link below.    :smile:
 <br />